Spirati/littlerthief/README.md

     /link /SUBSYSTEM:WINDOWS
 ```
 Maybe someday I'll convert this to a makefile, but for now you can just paste it into a `.bat` or a build task or something.
 Omit `/Zi` for a release build.

+## Credits:
+The fonts used are borrowed from Micah Elliot's [Orp Bitmap Fonts](https://github.com/MicahElliott/Orp-Font).